Jump to a Section

 What fields of study does Berkeley offer?

-The Berkeley History Department offers fifteen established fields: Africa, Ancient Greece and Rome, Byzantine, Early Modern Europe, East Asia: China, East Asia: Japan, Jewish, Late Modern Europe, Latin America, Medieval Europe, Middle East, North America, Science, South Asia, and Southeast Asia.
+The Berkeley History Department offers fifteen established first fields: Africa, Ancient Greece and Rome, Byzantine, Early Modern Europe, East Asia: China, East Asia: Japan, Jewish, Late Modern Europe, Latin America, Medieval Europe, Middle East, North America, Science, South Asia, and Southeast Asia.

 Can I pursue a Berkeley history graduate degree part-time, through evening courses, or through distance learning or correspondence?